abishop0894/Weather-App/weather app readme.txt

 How To Run: use the search bar to search your local weather.

-Future Improvements: Improvements are ongoing. this APP is in the early beta stages.
+Future Improvements: Improvements are ongoing. this APP will be refactored in React.

 License:  Alexander Bishop